Modern Times

 DC’s BROKEN TIMELINE?

 My Modern Age timeline not only differs from DC’s “official” Modern Age timeline because of my strict (more literal) reading of Long Halloween and Dark Victory, but also because, unlike DC publishers, I view Zero Hour as a soft reboot (as opposed to a hard reboot).
 This means that, while both DC’s timeline and my timeline are hyper-compressed, DC’s is actually way more compressed than mine.
 As such, age references to many of the characters don’t jibe with my timeline, requiring fanwanks and caveats.
-A big example of this can be see with Tim Drake, who is forced to debut as Robin a bit younger than he is said to have in the comics.
+A big example of this can be seen with Tim Drake, who is forced to debut as Robin a bit younger than he is said to have in the comics.

 If we look back to the tail end of the Golden Age and the bulk of the Silver/Bronze Age, DC publishers started to contradict their own timeline for fear that their characters were getting too old or stagnant.
 The same thing happens in the late Modern Age where you start getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button entirely.
 The Modern Age DCU chugs along in relative real-time for about fifteen to twenty years and then all of a sudden time seems to stand still (even though events keep on happening and characters keep on living their complicated little lives).

-Sliding-Time and compression cannot be denied when building the Modern Age timeline, but there is an argument as to how compressed the timeline should be.
+Sliding-time and retroactive compression cannot be denied when building the Modern Age timeline, but there is an argument as to how compressed the timeline should be.
 DC publishers have needlessly over-shrunk, compressed to a fault.
 This brings up one of the two major differences between my chronology and DC’s—the interpretation of Zero Hour.
 Many DC higher-ups consider the Modern Age timeline to consist of two separate continuities: a “pre-Zero Hour timeline” and a pre-Flashpoint timeline.”
 With this consideration, earlier stories noticeably change from beefy texts overstuffed with data into highly-compressed reference materials.
 Anything pre-Zero Hour not only loses substance, but also gets cast into the distant void of its own separate chronology.

 When I constructed my timeline, I did so moving forward, building what seemed like a correct chronological listing of stories.
 To create a timeline that DC seems to utilize, we almost have to work backward, looking at the latest possible references to ages (i.e. how old did DC say their characters were at the bitter end of the Modern Age) and how many “years ago” flashbacks in the later issues imply.
 These are the final clues in the Modern Age that tell us roughly how many years the Caped Crusader has been crusading.
 Here are a few important ones (according to DC).
 Tim is 17-years-old going on 18 (Red Robin in 2011).
 Bruce is possibly nearing forty-years-old (said to be in his thirties in Batman RIP).
 Bruce met Silver St. Cloud nearly 10-years-ago (using Widening Gyre by Kevin Smith as a reference since it came out in 2010-2011 despite the fact that it is non-canon).
 There are many more, but these tidbits from three major 2011 story-arcs give us a pretty decent idea that Batman at the end of the Modern Age, according to DC, was around his 14th or 15th year in costume.
 Below is a quick list.
 I will refer to my chronological listings as BY1 for Bat Year One, BY2 for Bat Year Two, etc…